paulross/PythonExtensionPatterns/doc/sphinx/source/struct_sequence.rst

     There is a test example of this ``dbg_PyStructSequence_n_in_sequence_too_large()`` in ``src/cpy/Containers/DebugContainers.c``.

-.. index:: single: Struct Sequence; Basic Example; Creating an Instance
+.. index:: single: Struct Sequence; Creating an Instance

 Creating an Instance
 --------------------